Automattic/wp-calypso/test/e2e/docs/writing_tests.md

 # Writing Tests

-This document will outline tips to write successful tests.
+This document will outline tips to write successful tests for both Selenium and Playwright suites.

 Refer to the [style guide](docs/style-guide.md) for coding style information.